Free your facial expressions

 Judging people by their looks

-You've probably been told not to judge people by their looks.
+You've probably been told not to judge people by their appearance.

-It's disrespectful to discriminate others because of their outer aspect.
+It's disrespectful to criticize others because of their face or outward appearance.

 But, some people can manipulate their appearance.

-Ephemeral facial expressions can be used to deceive you, and to trick you.
+Fleeting facial expressions can be used to deceive, disappoint, or trick you.

 People can bluff with their face.

-However, engraved facial features don't lie, and they give you an adequate portrait of someone's past and personality.
+However, engraved facial features etched into the skin don't lie, and they paint an accurate picture of a person's past and personality.

-For me, engraved facial expressions are more reliable and truthful than what a person says.
+For me, engraved facial expressions are more truthful and reliable than anything a person can say.

 I can detect foul play or bad intentions just by looking at a person's face.

-When evil traits become sculpted into someone's features, because they've held those expressions all their life; I think it's normal to beware.
+When evil traits become sculpted into someone's face, because they've held those expressions all their life; I believe it's normal to be wary.

 Sigmund Freud, Founder of psychoanalysis